sildispaho/lego-datamart/README.md

 A detailed technical documentation file describing the architecture and implementation is provided at the root level of the repository.

+## Azure Implementation

+An Azure-based proof of concept is included in the `azure` folder, demonstrating how the solution can be orchestrated using Azure Blob Storage and Azure Data Factory.

 **P.S. – Database Backup**